DipuSharma/FastapiCrud/README.md

 # FastapiCrud
 Fastapi Crud operation and email send using fastapi
 # For use Email
-replace example@gmail.com in main.py file to your gmail id and also replace Pass123@ to your gmail password go to your gmail account and do the less security option on and lets use it
+Replace example@gmail.com in main.py file to your gmail id and also replace Pass123@ to your gmail password go to your gmail account and do the less security option on and lets use it

 # Run this app